 The Ultimate Guide to Hawaii Volcanoes National Park

-Here is your Volcano National Park guide to learn all there is to see and do here along with how to get to Volcano National Park.
+Here is your Volcano National Park guide to learn all there is to see and do here, along with how to get to Volcano National Park.

 Where is Volcano National Park located?

-Starting in Kona — Fastest Way
+Starting in Kona- Fastest Way

 Have a picnic and enjoy the basking turtles for a bit before heading back on the road.

-Then you can simply continue driving around Highway 11 until you reach the Hawaii Volcanoes National Park.
+Then, you can simply continue driving around Highway 11 until you reach the Hawaii Volcanoes National Park.

-Starting in Kona — Alternative Route
+Starting in Kona- Alternative Route

 Another option is to start from Kona and go through to Waikoloa.
 From Waikoloa, you’ll head up to Waimea.
 You can take the ‘shortcut’ through the dormant volcanoes of Mauna Loa and Mauna Kea on “Saddle Road.”

-If you take this route, you’ll be amazed by old Lehua forests and see just how massive Mauna Loa and Mauna Kea are.
+If you take this route, you’ll be amazed by the old Lehua forests and see just how massive Mauna Loa and Mauna Kea are.

 Starting in Kona — Alternative Route 2